 Associate Professor, Acting

-Prof. Diamond is Head of Acting.
-He came to UT in 2005.
-Prior to 2005, he lived and worked in New York City as a teacher and actor for 18 years.
+Associate Professor Jed Diamond is Head of Acting.
+He came to UT in January of 2005.
+Before then, he worked in New York City as a teacher and actor for 18 years.
 He received his MFA in Acting in 1989 from the NYU/Tisch School of the Arts Graduate Acting Program.
-He is a certified teacher of the The Alexander Technique, having trained at the Mathews School in New York and at The Constructive Teaching Centre in London.
-Prof. Diamond has taught at The Actors Center, NYU, The Stella Adler Studio, The New York Shakespeare Festival, and other schools.
-He has acted at The Roundabout Theatre, Signature Theatre, Arena Stage, with The Acting Company, Syracuse Stage, and in other venues.
-At the Clarence Brown Theatre, Prof. Diamond has appeared in All the Way Home, Born Yesterday, The Life of Galileo, A Flea in Her Ear, Oedipus Rex, A Streetcar Named Desire, Woyzeck, On the Razzle, Noises Off, and A Christmas Carol.
-He has directed a number of MFA studio productions, at UT and in prior years at The Actors Center, NYU Graduate Acting, and Stella Adler Studio.
-He has taught acting and Alexander Technique as a guest artist at Yale School of Drama, Playmaker’s Repertory Theatre at UNC Chapel Hill, Great River Shakespeare Festival, Oregon Shakespeare Festival, and other venues.
+He is a certified teacher of the Alexander Technique, in which he trained at the Mathews School in New York and at The Constructive Teaching Centre in London.
+Prof. Diamond has taught at the Actors Center (NY), NYU Graduate Acting, Stella Adler Studio of Acting, the New York Shakespeare Festival, Playwrights Horizons School, and other schools.
+He has acted at the Roundabout Theatre, Signature Theatre, Arena Stage, with the Acting Company, Syracuse Stage, and other companies.
+At the Clarence Brown Theatre, Prof. Diamond has appeared in A Christmas Carol, Of Mice and Men, A Shayna Maidel, Noises Off, Woyzeck, A Streetcar Named Desire, Oedipus Rex, A Flea in Her Ear, The Life of Galileo, Born Yesterday, and All the Way Home.
+He has directed a number of graduate studio productions, at UT and in prior years at the Actors Center, NYU Graduate Acting, and Stella Adler Studio of Acting.
+He teaches Alexander Technique each summer at Chautauqua Theatre Company, and has taught acting and Alexander Technique as a guest artist at Yale School of Drama, Playmaker’s Repertory Theatre at UNC Chapel Hill, Great River Shakespeare Festival, Oregon Shakespeare Festival, and with other companies.